Stress, Anxiety, Depression and PEMF

 Mental Health: What is Depression

-Depression can result from a feeling of hopelessness or “no way out” in dealing with both anxiety and stress.
-Depression results in a loss of motivation and very low energy, a sense of giving up.
+Depression can result from a feeling of hopelessness or “no way out” in dealing with anxiety and stress.
+Depression results in a loss of motivation, very low energy, and a sense of giving up.
 Consequently, those who experience depression may also contemplate, attempt, or commit suicide.

-Over the past while the issues of anxiety and depression have become headlines in the media with the tragic high-profile suicides of seemingly successful people such as the chef Anthony Bourdain, designer Kate Spade and actor Robin Williams.
-PEMF can help with the issues of depression and anxiety by normalizing brain function.
+Over the past while, the issues of anxiety and depression have become headlines in the media with the tragic, high-profile suicides of seemingly successful people such as the chef Anthony Bourdain, designer Kate Spade and actor Robin Williams.
+However, PEMF can help with the issues of depression and anxiety by normalizing brain function.